 When you study psychology, you’re studying two important and interconnected topics: how the brain works, and how it impacts human behavior—which, in turn affects all aspects of daily life.

-Earning a psychology-focused associate degree from Waubonsee starts you on a journey of understanding the science and sociology of our minds.
+Earning a psychology-focused associate degree from Waubonsee starts you on a journey of understanding the science of our minds.

 You’ll be ready to transfer to a bachelor's degree program in health sciences or any number of professional careers where understanding human behavior is an asset.